 Our Treasurer: Adam Sexton oversees all spending of these funds (“expenses”) in a timely manner, according to guidelines approved in the Annual Budget and our bylaws.
 Contact: Adam Sexton, 651-398-1551

-Bethlehem’s Accounting Department: Thayne Rossiter (Director for Finances), with Daewon Kim (Bookkeeper) and Allison Maurer (Payroll Assistant), assists the treasurer, and oversees various day-to-day financial processes, practices, and systems.
+Bethlehem’s Accounting Department: Thayne Rossiter (Director for Finances), with Daewon Kim (Bookkeeper) and Jake Wood (Payroll Assistant), assists the treasurer, and oversees various day-to-day financial processes, practices, and systems.
 Contact: Thayne Rossiter (612-338-7653 x479)

 Financial & Property Administrators